 Some historic schools of Native American medicine regard osha as a useful and valuable herb that is helpful in treating a wide range of conditions.
 Likewise, traditional Hispanic American and Mexican lore proposes similar ideas.
 Some scientific research has been carried out in order to confirm if and how the plant is advantageous to health, but further investigation is required to determine if all of its uses are valid.

-- Lowering blood pressure.
-Osha contains a substance that can dilate blood vessels, allowing better blood circulation, thereby reducing pressure.
+Improving circulation.
+Osha contains a substance that can dilate blood vessels, improving blood circulation, thereby reducing pressure.

-Osha is considered particularly helpful for sinus headaches, and its root has also been traditionally used as a remedy for cramping, indigestion, fevers, and stomachache, as well as for preventing infections in open wounds.
+Due to its sedative and antispasmodic properties, osha is considered particularly helpful for relieving cough, common colds, and sinus headaches.
+Moreover, osha root has been traditionally used as a remedy for cramping, indigestion, fevers, and stomachache as well as for preventing infections in open wounds.

 How It Works